 Policies regarding financial aid and additional study abroad fees vary by campus, so we recommend that you get in touch with your study abroad advisor or financial aid office to determine your school’s financial aid policies for study abroad.

-- On-site resident director assistance
+- On-site director

 - Academic transcript

 Other costs not covered by the BCA fee above, for which you should budget include (which are approximate and subject to change):